Operational characterization of quantumness of unsteerable bipartite states: Super-unsteerability

 Here, $p(0)=q$, $p(1)=r$ ($0 <q<1$, $0 <r<1$, $q+r =1$).
 Since Alice's strategy is a deterministic one, the two probability distributions $P(a|x, \lambda)$ $(\lambda = 0, 1)$ must be equal to any two among $P_D^{00}$, $P_D^{01}$, $P_D^{10}$ and $P_D^{11}$.
 But it can be easily checked that none of these choices will satisfy all the joint probability distributions mentioned in Eq.(\ref{corr2}) simultaneously.
 It is, therefore, impossible to to construct a DLHV-LHS decomposition of the correlation (\ref{corr2}) with a hidden variable of dimension $2$.\\

 Hence, we can conclude that it is impossible to have a LHV-LHS decomposition of the correlation (\ref{corr2}) with a hidden variable of dimension $2$ shared between Alice and Bob having deterministic/non-deterministic probability distributions at Alice's side and non-deterministic probability distributions (with quantum realization) at Bob's side.\\ \end{proof} The above theorem implies the following. \begin{cor} The correlation given by Eq.(\ref{corr2}) demonstrates super-unsteerablity. \end{cor} \begin{proof} We have shown that the unsteerable correlation given by Eq.(\ref{corr2}) can have a LHV-LHS model with the minimum dimension of the hidden variable being $3$.
-On the other hand, we have seen that this white noise-BB84 family can be simulated by using $2 \otimes 2$ quantum system.
-This is an instance of super-unsteerability since the minimum dimension of shared randomness needed to simulate LHV-LHS model of the correlation is greater than the local Hilbert space dimension of the shared quantum system (reproducing the given unsteerable correlation) at the untrusted party's side (who steers the other party, in the present case Bob). \end{proof}
+On the other hand, we have seen that the unsteerable correlation given by Eq.(\ref{corr2}) can be simulated by using $2 \otimes 2$ quantum system (\ref{state2n}).
+This is an instance of super-unsteerability since the minimum dimension of shared randomness needed to simulate the LHV-LHS model of the correlation (\ref{corr2}) is greater than the local Hilbert space dimension of the shared quantum system (reproducing the given unsteerable correlation) at the untrusted party's side (who steers the other party, in the present case Bob). \end{proof}